 In my book, I propose that in the Gospel of Mark, Joseph of Arimathea is an unflattering portrayal of Flavius Josephus.
 (Why unflattering?
 The character handles a dead body; Josephus was a priest who would have been made impure by that contact.)
 I did not speculate on why Mark insulted Josephus.
 I have a couple of theories, neither really convincing.

 I am sure that the educated members of Mark’s congregation in the 90s had read Josephus’s The Jewish War.
 (And possibly other accounts of the War.)
 Mark would have read it, if only to understand the background of the ascent of the Flavians to power.
 The question here is, did Mark use The Jewish War when writing his gospel, and if so, how?

 I think it is possible that Mark used the trial of Jesus ben-Ananias as a model for the Passion story.
 But not the only model.
 The overall story of the Passion is standard for tragedy: the arrest and trial of a nonconforming individual by the authorities.

 Mark had to use some sequence for the scenes in the play.
 And so did his editors.
 It is possible that in some cases the original sequence of scenes in the Gospel of Mark was parallel to scenes in The Jewish War.
 We cannot reconstruct Mark’s original sequence of scenes from underneath the extensive editing.
 In the absence of Mark’s original sequence, I cannot speculate on his motive for possibly imitating a sequence of scenes in Josephus’s work.

-At most, the reader will have a better acquaintance with Josephus’s The Jewish War.
+At most, the reader of Caesar’s Messiah will become more acquainted with Josephus’s The Jewish War.
 But if you want to read that complex work, read it on its own, preferably accompanied with A History of the Jewish War, A.D.
 66-74 by Steve Mason.
-That book, I can heartily recommend.
+That work, I can heartily recommend.